staticjax/ayam-web/content/pages/index.md

     colors: colors-a
     title: Own your data.
     text: >
-      It seems daunting but you can progress towards data sovereignty by taking small steps.
-Start with your files, then maybe your passwords, then maybe email.
+      It seems daunting but you can progress towards data ownership by taking small steps.
+Start with your passwords, then maybe your files, then maybe email.
     actions:
       - type: Link
         label: Learn More
-        url: /
+        url: /#bitwarden
         showIcon: true
         icon: arrowRight
         iconPosition: right